Major second: Major and minor tones

 Notice that in these tuning systems, a third kind of whole tone, even wider than the major tone, exists.
 This interval of two semitones, with ratio 256:225, is simply called the diminished third (for further details, see Five-limit tuning).

 Some equal temperaments also produce major seconds of two different sizes, called greater and lesser tones (or major and minor tones).
 For instance, this is true for 15-ET, 22-ET, 34-ET, 41-ET, 53-ET, and 72-ET.

 Conversely, in twelve-tone equal temperament, Pythagorean tuning, and meantone temperament (including 19-ET and 31-ET) all major seconds have the same size, so there cannot be a distinction between a greater and a lesser tone.

 In any system where there is only one size of major second, the terms greater and lesser tone (or major and minor tone) are rarely used with a different meaning.
 Namely, they are used to indicate the two distinct kinds of whole tone, more commonly and more appropriately called major second (M2) and diminished third (d3).
 Similarly, major semitones and minor semitones are more often and more appropriately referred to as minor seconds (m2) and augmented unisons (A1), or diatonic and chromatic semitones.

-Unlike almost all uses of the terms major and minor, these intervals span the same number of semitones.
+Unlike most uses of the terms major and minor, these intervals span the same number of semitones.
 They both span 2 semitones, while, for example, a major third (4 semitones) and minor third (3 semitones) differ by one semitone.
 Thus, to avoid ambiguity, it is preferable to call them greater tone and lesser tone (see also greater and lesser diesis).

 Two major tones equal a ditone.